dlitz-mirror/play.it-debian/README.md

-# ./play.it: Installer for drm-free commercial games
+# ./play.it: Installer for DRM-free commercial games

-The canonical repository is https://forge.dotslashplay.it/play.it/scripts, issues and PRs raised at mirrors will be migrated.
+The canonical repository is https://forge.dotslashplay.it/play.it/scripts, issues and merge requests raised at mirrors will be migrated.

 ## Description

-The ./play.it tool builds .deb, .pkg and .tbz2 packages from installers for Windows or Linux, mainly those sold by GOG and Humble Bundle.
-The goal is that a game installed via ./play.it is indistinguishable from a game installed via the official repositories of your favorite distribution.
+./play.it is a free software building native packages from installers for Windows or Linux, mainly those sold by stores focusing on DRM-free games distribution.
+The goal is that a game installed via ./play.it is indistinguishable from a game installed via the official repositories of your favourite distribution.

 The games are installed globally on multi-user systems, avoiding unnecessary duplication.
 The locations of save games, settings, mods, temporary files and